What to look for when buying a Used Chevrolet Cobalt

 | Used Honda Civic

-Overall: Overall, the Cobalt is neither the most reliable, nor the most comfortable small car, but a used Chevrolet Cobalt is cheap and if you are ready to accept its shortcomings, it might work as a first car or an inexpensive commuter.
+Overall: The Cobalt is neither the most reliable, nor the most comfortable small car, but a used Chevrolet Cobalt is cheap and if you are ready to accept its shortcomings, it might work as a first car or an inexpensive commuter.
 Something like Honda Civic, Mazda 3 or Mitsubishi Lancer will certainly be a better choice, but if you look at the prices, these cars are much more expensive.
 It might be a good idea to stay away from the 2005 and 2006 Cobalts, as they had more problems.
 On the plus side, the Cobalt's engine and transmission were mostly trouble-free.
 All four Cobalt engines have a maintenance-free timing chain; there is no timing belt to worry about.
 Chevrolet Cobalt was manufactured at GM's Lordstown Assembly plant in Lordstown, Ohio.
 Read about common problems and what to look for on the next page.